solodev/cloud-documentation/src/settings/profile/index.md

 # Profile

-You can update your organization in Profile page by providing a new billing email, country, postal code or description.
+You can update your organization on the Profile page by providing a new billing email, country, postal code, or description.

 ><img src="../../../images/org-update.jpg" alt="org-update" style="width: 100%; display: block"></a>

 !!!Please Note:
-URLs used to login to an instance of Solodev installed within an organization change whenever the administrator changes the name of the organization.
+URLs used to log in to an instance of Solodev installed within an organization change whenever the administrator changes the name of the organization.

-Deployments, websites, clusters and applications installed within an organization are deleted whenever the administrator deletes an organization.
+Deployments, websites, clusters, and applications installed within an organization are deleted whenever the administrator deletes an organization.
 !!!

 ## Billing Email

-Enter the billing email you want to assign to your oganization.
+Enter the billing email you want to assign to your organization.

 ><img src="../../../images/org-update2.jpg" alt="org-update2" style="width: 60%; display: block"></a>